This cinnamon palmiers recipe features flaky puff pastry, shaped as elephant ear cookies that are coated with cinnamon and sugar.

 - Place cookies on a parchment lined baking sheet and bake for 5-7 minutes.
 Remove from oven, flip cookies over, and baking for another 5-6 minutes, or until caramelized.

 - Transfer to a cooling rack and let cool completely.

-- Optional: Mix powdered sugar and a few teaspoons of milk to make a thin icing.
+- Mix powdered sugar and a few teaspoons of milk to make a thin icing.
 Start with 2 teaspoons and add more milk as needed.
-Icing should be thick so it does not run everywhere, but make sure it is still easy to pipe.
+Icing should be thick enough that it doesn’t run everywhere, but it should still be easy to pipe.

-- Pour the icing into a piping bag fitted with a small tip and gently drizzle over cookies.
-Or use a spoon and drizzle the icing onto the palmiers.
+- Pour the icing into a sandwich sized plastic bag, and snip the corner of the bag.
+Drizzle icing over the palmiers as much as is desired.
+Alternately, use a spoon and drizzle the icing onto the palmiers.